prajwalgaikwad8997-creator/Practice-Project/README.md

 - Contact form for user feedback (HTML-only, no backend)

 ## Example Cars Featured
--Hindustan Ambassador
+- Hindustan Ambassador
 - Premier Padmini
 - Hindustan Motors Contessa
--Mahindra Jeep (CJ / MM540)
+- Mahindra Jeep (CJ / MM540)
 ## Technology Used

 - **HTML5** – The core language used to build the structure and content of the website.